dlab-berkeley/Git-Fundamentals/lessons/03_Git_Collaborative.md

 Go to your forked `Git-Playground` repository on GitHub.
 GitHub can already tell you made a change, and gives you the option to make a pull request!
 Click `Contribute` andn `Open pull request`.
 If you don't see this button, no worries - go to the "Pull Requests" button next to Issues, and you can manually make one there.
 Follow the instructions for making the pull request, and we'll merge a couple of them!<br>

 🎬 **Demo**: We will try to respond to a "Pull Request" with a conflict with changes I made.
+🎬 **Demo**: We will make two different edits both on remote and local repositories.
+What happens when you try to merge these two repositories?

 # Removing git repositories<br>